 Reshma Singh serves as Program Director of the Department of Energy’s tech-to-market IMPEL program (IMPEL.lbl.gov), and previously the Center for Building Energy Research and Development (www.CBERD.org) at the Lawrence Berkeley National Laboratory.
 She brings over 10 years of experience advancing urban sustainability, cleantech innovation, and working with complex international ecosystems in United States, India, and Singapore.
 Reshma’s work lies at the intersection of design and technology of smart buildings and cities, with a focus on energy, data analytics and UX, and IoT sensors and controls.
 Reshma is the author of Building Innovation:A Guide For High-Performance Energy Efficient Buildings in India, and contributor to Mutations: Harvard Project on the City.
 She serves on the Telecommunications Industry Association’s (TIA) Smart Buildings and Power and Energy group, and is on the Advisory Council for the State Department’s international TechWomen program.

 Reshma previously co-founded GreenExcel, an online education platform.
 She is a recipient of the American Association of University Women award, Harvard University’s Community Service Fellowship award and has taught graduate seminars at the Harvard Graduate School of Design and at University of California, Berkeley.
-Apart from her professional life, she teaches dance and recently co-produced an acclaimed children's musical.
-Reshma holds a master's degree from Harvard University, a bachelor's degree in architecture from New Delhi, India, and is a LEED Accredited Professional.
+Apart from her professional life, she teaches dance and has co-produced an acclaimed children's musical.
+Reshma holds a master's degree from Harvard University, a bachelor's degree in architecture from New Delhi, India, and is a PMP and LEED Accredited Professional.